The Best London Bars With Live Music

 When to catch it: Nightly, but often sells out – book ahead HERE | Cover charge?
 Varies, check programme for details

-Remember the last time you stumbled across an almost-hidden bar underneath Leicester Square with classic cocktails, bar snacks in cones and a six-piece band exclusively playing pop song requests from the crowd?
+Remember the last time you stumbled across an almost-hidden bar underneath Leicester Square with classic cocktails, three course dinners with bottomless prosecco and a six-piece band exclusively playing pop song requests from the crowd?
 This is exactly like that, except with musically-synchronised light up tables.

 When to catch it: Mon-Sat from 5pm | Cover charge?
 Free before 10pm/8pm on Sat, £5 (£10 Fri/Sat) thereafter